Classement-des-Associations/vote.le-classement.fr/README.md

 For the mail service, you can choose a local [MailHog](https://github.com/mailhog/MailHog), any mailing service with SMTP or SES.

+The env `ENABLE_VOTE` can be set to `true` or `false` to enable or disable the voting feature, useful to start and stop easily the voting process.

 ## Deployment

 To deploy this project run